Ynyesto/ynyesto/README.md

 The weekend of January 27th to 28th, I participated in the [hackathon](https://vottun.com/hackathon/) organized by Vottun and Dextools and sponsored by Rootstock.
 My team and I came up a dApp for automatized DCA Bitcoin purchases and **won the first prize**.
 Make sure to check out the [repo](https://github.com/arynyestos/VottunDextoolsHackathon)!

+### Recruitment challenges

+Below are the repos corresponding to challenges I solved to prove my skills in selection processes.

+#### FilmChain SC verification
+This was a challenge to check my capability for a possible collaboration with the [FilmChain](https://filmchain.xyz/) project, which I completed with solvency.
+Check out the [repo](https://github.com/arynyestos/FilmChainSCVerification)'s README explaining how I did it!

+####
+Similarly, the guys at [Tru Web3](https://truweb3.co/) challenged me to make this [ERC20 Cross Chain Mirror](https://github.com/arynyestos/ERC20CrossChainMirror) contract following TDD methodology and I completed that as well!

 ### Personal projects

 #### Carbon _defootprint_ dApp
 This was a personal project created for a POC presentation at my current company, in the railway sector.
 It consists of a smart contract deployed on the Sepolia testnet which simply stores the numbers representing the carbon footprint avoided by the user when they travel by train instead of flying.
 A React front end styled using Tailwind CSS was used to interact with the contarct.
 Check out the repo [here](https://github.com/arynyestos/TrainCarbonDefootprint)!

-#### FilmChain SC verification
-Not quite a personal project but a challenge to check my capability for a possible collaboration with the FilmChain project, which I completed with solvency.
-Check out the [repo](https://github.com/arynyestos/FilmChainSCVerification)'s README explaining how I did it!

 #### Oasis Riddle
 This is a repo demonstrating how to solve the Oasis Riddle, a fun challenge by Oasis Network (where you can earn 200 ROSE!), for which they hand out flyers with codes at Web 3 events.
 If you ever get one of those codes I've got your back, check out the [repo](https://github.com/arynyestos/OasisRiddle) and follow the steps to solve it in the blink of an eye!